codesumanr/DanceLover/README.md

  # Environment Variables
 Create a .env file in the root of your project and add the following variables, replacing the placeholder values with your actual credentials:

-# Google API Keys (Ensure the key(s) have necessary APIs enabled and restricted)
+# Google API Keys
 YOUTUBE_API_KEY=your_youtube_api_key

 GOOGLE_MAPS_API_KEY=your_google_maps_api_key

-# MongoDB Connection String
+MongoDB Connection String

 MONGODB_URI=your_mongodb_connection_string_here

 # Port for the server to run on